Akshay-PES/studio/docs/student-guide.md

 ## 4. Mastering the Filters: Your Personalized View

-The sidebar on the left is the most powerful feature of PESU Playbook.
+The sidebar on the left is the most powerful feature of Jnanodaya school.
 It allows you to create a personalized calendar view by showing only the events that are important to you.
 You can combine any number of filters.

 #### **Filter by Categories & Sub-Types**
 - **How it works:** This is a two-level filter.
 First, select a broad category, then narrow it down with a sub-type.